zoe-arbuckle/dinoplasty/README.md

 ## Day 5 Homework -
 * Maintain multiple different lists based on diet - categorize or make a whole new category (messages)

+## Super Mega Bonus Credit
+* Add a search field, only show the results that match the search criteria Useful items for this:
+* Array.prototype.find()
+* HTMLelement.dataset
+* display: none